HasibullahFathi/rock-perer-scissors/README.md

 - The website was tested in browsers like Chrome and Safari, all content are displayed without any problem in all screen sizes.
 - Texts in all parts were reviewed to ensure they are readable and understandable.
- Report of Lighthouse.
+<br> Report of the Lighthouse.

     ![Responsice Mockup](/media/lighthouse-img.png)

 ### Validator Testing

 - HTML
-    - No errors were found when passing through the official [W3C validator](https://validator.w3.org/#validate_by_input)
+    - No errors were found when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhasibullahfathi.github.io%2Frock-perer-scissors%2F)
 - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fhasibullahfathi.github.io%2Frock-perer-scissors%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JS
     - No errors were found when passing through the official [(JSHint) validator](https://jshint.com/)
+        - There are 4 functions in this file.
+        - Function with the largest signature take 2 arguments, while the median is 1.
+        - Largest function has 7 statements in it, while the median is 4.
+        - The most complex function has a cyclomatic complexity value of 22 while the median is 2.

 ### Unfixed Bugs